GitLeeRepo/MongoDBNotes/MongoDbNotes.md

 `db.customer.update ( { first_name: "Bill" }, { $unset:{gender: "male"} })`

-* To update a record if it exists, or add it if it dosn't (called upsert)
+* To update a document if it exists, or add it if it dosn't (called upsert)

 `db.customer.update ( { first_name: "Mary" },{ first_name: "Mary", last_name: "Doe" }, {upsert:true} )`